Education/Training Student Accident Insurance

 Reporting Claims

-ALL INCIDENTS, whether seeking medical attention or not need to be reported
+ALL INCIDENTS, whether seeking medical attention or not need to be reported.

-1. File an accident/incident report by calling campus safety and security at the following numbers:
+1. File an accident/incident report by calling the Office of Safety and Security at 407.708.2178.

 2. The injured student and instructor (signature) must submit a completed A-G Administrators Claim Form within 30 days of injury to comply with policy provisions.

-3. The completed AG form and incident report are sent to Risk Management
+3. The completed AG form and incident report are sent to Risk Management.

 Example of Claim